kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Shopping Trips

 **1. Larrim on Taris**
-- Sell: All except Medpacs, Computer Spikes, Concussion and Frag Grenades, Stims
+- Sell: All except Medpacs, Computer Spikes, Concussion and possibly Frag Grenades, Stims
-- Scoundrels Buy: 2x Concussion Grenades, 1x Battle Stimulant, 4x Minor Mines
+- Buy: 2x Concussion Grenades, 1x Battle Stimulant, 4x Minor Mines
-- Scouts Buy: 2x Concussion Grenades, 1x Frag Grenade, 1x Battle Stimulant, 4x Minor Mines
+- Scouts Also Buy: 1x Frag Grenade
 - For possible tweaks to this shopping trip, see [Other Random Loot](#other-random-loot) below

 **2a.
 Zelka on Taris**